 The compensation programs are designed to reward performance that contributes to the achievement of the Company's business strategy on both a short-term and long-term basis.
 In addition, the Company rewards qualities that it believes help achieve its strategy such as teamwork; individual performance in light of general economic and industry specific conditions; performance that supports the Company's core values; resourcefulness; the ability to manage existing assets; the ability to explore new avenues to increase profits, level of job responsibility; and tenure.
-The Company does not currently engage any consultant related to executive and/or director compensation matters.
+The Company does not currently engage any consultant related to executive and/or director compensation matters, although the Company is currently soliciting proposals from various compensation consultants located in the Houston, Texas area for assistance in 2010 and future years.